Know the law

 Think about the skill set needed for the immediate hire and whether the nature of the role will shift as your business matures.
 Have you articulated what you want the employee to do in the next three, six and twelve months?
 It may even be worth offering training for the right candidate.

-Lachlan Heussler, Managing Director at Spotcap Australia, says:
+Lachlan Heussler, the Managing Director at Spotcap Australia, says:

 “Before filling a role you need to think critically about the problem you want to solve because that will ultimately determine what skill-set is required."